openstack-archive/release-tools/README.rst

    ``openstack-announce@lists.openstack.org`` with the ``Reply-To`` header set to ``openstack-dev@lists.openstack.org``.

-8. After the release notes are written out, the script ensures that a launchpad milestone with the version number is created.
+8. RELEASE TEAM: After the release notes are written out, the script ensures that a launchpad milestone with the version number is created.
 If there is a ``next-$SERIES`` milestone, it is renamed and used.
 For releases from ``master``, all closed bugs are targeted to the new milestone.
 For stable branches, bugs should be targeted explicitly (see step 2).